oamg/leapp-repository/docs/best-practices.md

 3. shell commands

 Examples:
-- Prefer `os.symlink` over `/bin/ls -s`
+- Prefer `os.symlink` over `ls -s`
-- Prefer `os.remove` over `/bin/rm`
+- Prefer `os.remove` over `rm`

-### Shell commands

-There might be a valid reason for calling the shell commands instead of standard library functions, e.g. the `shutil.copyfile` is not able to retain all of the file attributes.
+There might be a valid reason for calling a shell command instead of a standard library function, e.g. the Python's `shutil.copyfile` is not able to retain all of the file attributes, as opposed to shell's `cp --preserve`.

-Full path to shell commands is preferred over executable name only.
-It is safer as no alias is executed instead of the expected command, and you don't need to rely on the content of PATH.
-As an example, prefer `/bin/rm` over `rm`.

 ## Utilize messages produced by existing actors